 Get Mass Daily News delivered to your inbox

-Mass Daily News has received at least one email from a concerned parent who asked to remain anonymous, citing fear of repercussions because they still have a child enrolled at the school.
-While the parent did not provide a quote, the message made clear their discomfort with the policy — suggesting some families may be reluctant to voice opposition publicly.
+Mass Daily News has received at least one email from a parent who asked to remain anonymous, citing fear of repercussions because they still have a child enrolled at the school.
+The parent did not provide a publishable quote, but the message conveyed discomfort with the policy and with how it is being handled — suggesting some families may be reluctant to raise objections publicly.

-School officials have described the prayer room as an “accessibility” measure intended to make students feel included.
-But critics argue that accessibility has traditionally referred to disability accommodations, language access, and academic support — not permission to leave class for daily religious obligations.
+In its reporting, the Westford Academy Ghostwriter described the prayer room as an inclusion-related measure meant to make students feel supported.
+Critics, however, argue that “accessibility” in public education has traditionally referred to accommodations like disability supports, language access, or academic services — not routinely stepping out of class for religious obligations.

-The decision also raises a broader question administrators have yet to publicly answer: if one religious group is granted a dedicated space and flexibility around class time, does the school now owe similar accommodations to every other religious group?
+The situation also raises a practical question that school leaders have not publicly answered: if one religious group is granted a dedicated space and formal flexibility during the day, will the school provide comparable accommodations to other faith groups that request them?

 Have a tip?
 Email us at tips@massdailynews.com